 Thanks to git-svn, Weblate can work with subversion repositories.
 Git-svn is a Perl script that enables the usage of subversion with a git client, enabling users to have a full clone of the internal repository and commit locally.

-Note: Weblate supports only subversion repositories with standard layout (branches/, tags/ and trunk/).
+Note: Weblate tries to detect Subversion repository layout automatically - it supports both direct URLs for branch or repositories with standard layout (branches/, tags/ and trunk/).
 See git-svn documentation for more information.